Palau-flagged ship sinks off Black Sea coast - Turkey News

 BARTIN-Anadolu Agency

-A Palau-flagged dry cargo ship sank off Turkey's Black Sea on Jan.
-17, according to a Turkish governor.
+A Palau-flagged dry cargo ship sank off the coast of Turkey's Black Sea province of Bartın on Jan.
+17, according to an official.

-The ship, named Arvin, sank off the Inkumu Coast of the northern Bartın province, said Sinan Güner.
+Rescue workers managed to save six crew members and reached the body of one other on the Arvin, which sank off the coast of Bartın province, said Bartın Governor Sinan Güner.

-According to the Turkish Transport and Infrastructure Ministry, rescue teams have so far managed to rescue six of 12 crew members – all Ukrainian nationals – and recover the lifeless bodies of two others.
+Güner told reporters that two bodies had still not been reached and there was a report that the other three crew members were spotted in a rocky area and that rescue teams were trying to reach the location by land.

-The ship, which was anchored within the administrative boundaries of the Bartın Port Authority on Friday due to bad weather conditions, broke and sank on Jan.
-17, the ministry said.
+He said if a coast guard command helicopter could manage to fly amid the bad weather conditions, the remaining crew would be saved, adding a ship belonging to the Naval Forces Command was also on the way.

 In a statement, the Turkish National Defense Ministry announced that the country’s navy deployed a frigate to support the rescue effort.